dbecerra-dev/scripts/README.md

-Several scripts mainly for initial configurations in LAMMPS are provided
+Scripts for initial configurations in LAMMPS